soheegoo/markus-autotesting/README.md

 line, and output results according to the specifications (see [this section](#tester-scripts-output-format) for the details).

-Alternatively, we come with a set of ready-to-use testers for: python (https://github.com/ProjectAT/uam), java, sql, jdbc, xquery.
+Alternatively, we come with a set of ready-to-use testers for: python, java, sql, haskell, racket, jdbc, xquery.
 To install one of these testers, run the `install.sh` script in the respective tester directory.

 If you use one of our testers, you should create a dedicated environment for each course (or even each assignment if you